-History of Belcourt Center
+History of Belcourt Center to 2017

 In 1882, the Sisters of the Congregation of Notre Dame opened on the site of Belcourt Center a Convent Boarding and Day School known as St. Augustine’s Convent.
 Here for more than eighty years, the girls and boys of this area and far beyond were educated in mind, body, and spirit with the thoroughness characteristic of the daughters of St. Marguerite Bourgeoys.